santuario/umba-example/README.md

-Second, as we see from the *training data*, we are faced with a non-classical text processing problem, so we do not follow the recommendations made by regular analyzes of scientific texts to attack this type of problem.
-For example, remove numbers is one of the most common recomendation, but, in our case, that not make sense, because numbers are a significant indetifier of the product.
+Second, as we see from the *training data*, we are faced with a non-classical text processing problem, therefore we do not follow the recommendations made by regular analysis of scientific texts to attack this type of problem.
+For example, one of the most common recommendations is to remove numbers; in this case, however, it doesn't make much sense because numbers are a significant identifier of the product.

-The following was implemented:
+Instead, the following steps were implemented:

-* Convert to lower case
+* Converting to lower case
-* Remove punctuation
+* Removing punctuation signs
 * Removing stop words
 * Removing the 10 most common words inside the data set
 * Removing the 10 most rare words inside the data set